National helplines and BOP community services that offer support and advice for your health.

 Free call or text 1737 any time, 24 hours a day.
 You’ll get to talk to (or text with) a trained counsellor.
 This service is completely free.

-The Bay of Plenty have a range of community services to help you and your whānau/family with support, including:
+The Bay of Plenty has many community services to help you and your whānau/family with support for:

 - General health